The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 ).

 Of course, environmental factors can still mess it up.
-Severe stress—trauma, neglect, or abuse—is bad for brain growth.
-A kid raised in a high-stress environment may never achieve executive function.
+Unsolved stress—trauma, neglect, or abuse—is bad for brain growth.
+A kid raised in a high-stress engagement zone may never achieve executive function.

 )(